Chart Color Schemes

 Bateman is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of the suburb of Bateman is around 4,140.
-This reflects an increase of 308 people since the 2021 Census, which reported a population of 3,832 people.
-The change was inferred from the resident population of 4,138 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,112 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Bateman's 8.0% growth since census positions it within 0.9 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration.
+As of November 2025, the estimated population of the Bateman statistical area (Lv2) is around 4,140.
+This reflects an increase of 308 people since the 2021 Census, which reported a population of 3,832.
+The current population is inferred from AreaSearch's estimate of 4,138 residents following examination of the latest ERP data release by the ABS in June 2024 and six additional validated new addresses since the Census date.
+This results in a population density ratio of 2,112 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The Bateman (SA2) has experienced an 8.0% growth since the census, positioning it within 1.7 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, lower quartile growth of Australian statistical areas is anticipated.
-The suburb of Bateman is expected to grow by 99 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Looking ahead with demographic trends, lower quartile growth is anticipated for Australian statistical areas.
+The Bateman (SA2) is expected to grow by 99 persons to 2041, reflecting an increase of 2.3% over the 17 years.

 Frequently Asked Questions - Population